-We’ve been talking about having a happy workforce a lot recently.
+We love talking about having a happy workforce.
 Here’s why...

 We want to create a better life for millions of people by improving their work lives.
 That’s our purpose.
 We want to see happy employees, happy customers, and happy businesses.
-We want to see companies who rely on blue-collar workers and a flexible workforce putting the employee experience at the forefront in order to deliver incredible customer service and create a profitable business.
+We want to see companies who rely on flexible frontline workers putting the employee experience first to create incredible customer service and a profitable business.

-That’s why we’ve launched Quinyx Engagement - a new module built to give employees a voice, to make sure they’re heard and to help them be recognized for the work they do - and why we’re focussing on helping businesses in service industries develop a mindset where employee engagement and happiness becomes a priority.
+That’s why we’ve built the Engagement feature that aims to give employees a voice, make sure they’re heard, and help them be recognized for the work they do.
+And that's why we’re focussing on helping businesses in service industries develop a mindset where employee engagement and happiness become a priority.

 Sometimes, it’s easier said than done.
 But tiny changes can make big differences.
-If you want to have a happier workforce, here’s some tips to get you started:
+If you want to have a happier workforce, here are some tips to get you started:

-1. Start saying thank you and recognizing good work
+1. Say thank you and recognize good work

 On average, people are thanked for doing a good job once every four and a half months - which works out about three times a year.
 Imagine that for a second - you only get thanked three times every year for doing your job.
 It’s hardly a great incentive for wanting to be better at the job, deliver better service, or provide a knock-out customer experience.

 This makes even less sense when recognition consistently ranks as one of the highest influences on employee happiness - far more than salary.
 As business leaders, we need to start thanking our employees more often, be better at doing it and improve how we recognize work done well.